 bungalows and much more.

-through and purchase locally grown produce, handmade souvenirs and
+browse through and purchase locally grown produce, handmade

 Your first stop should be at the Information Centre on the main drag

 to pick up a free map of the area.
 Now that you have your map in hand, you can head off on your Port Vila shopping expedition.

 Chinatown in Rue